Bonsai Mary

 Conclusion

 The variegated ZZ plant is a low-maintenance houseplant that adds beauty to any space.
 Its shiny, oval-shaped leaves shoot upward and grow quickly indoors, making it an eye-catching addition to your home or office.
-With its ability to thrive in various lighting conditions, the variegated ZZ plant is adaptable to different environments.
-However, it prefers bright, indirect sunlight and can be easily scorched by direct sun exposure.

-One of the unique characteristics of the ZZ plant is its rhizomes, which store water and make it drought-tolerant.
-This means that the variegated ZZ plant requires infrequent watering.
 To keep it healthy, it’s important to thoroughly wet the soil when watering and remove any excess water to prevent root rot.
 The plant does not require regular fertilizing, but if desired, it can be fertilized with half-strength indoor plant fertilizer during its active growing season.

 To maintain the variegated ZZ plant’s beauty, it’s essential to keep its leaves clean and shiny.
 Dust accumulation can make the leaves dull, so gently wiping them with a damp washcloth will help restore their natural shine.
-Additionally, it’s recommended to propagate the plant through division or stem cuttings and repot it only when it has outgrown its current container.

-While the variegated ZZ plant is generally disease-free, it can be susceptible to common houseplant pests like mealybugs, scale, fungus gnats, and aphids.
 Regularly inspecting the plant and taking appropriate measures to control any infestations will ensure its health and vitality.
 It is worth noting that the variegated ZZ plant is mildly toxic to humans and pets, so it’s important to keep it out of reach.

 Make sure to check out our article on Super Nova ZZ Plant: A Stellar Care Guide.
 And after reading that ZZ Plant article, check out our article on White Variegata ZZ Plant: Step-by-Step Care Journey.